franktranvantu/js-dom-scripting/README.md

-Let's take a look at our click handler.
+Let's look at a way to make our branching logic more readable.

-There's a repeating pattern that we can write a function to perform, and reduce repetition in our code.